 Adjacent to Bicentennial Capitol Mall is the Nashville Farmers’ Market, open every day.
-The Market has restaurants, interior shops, interior and exterior seating areas, a flea market, farm stands with fresh produce, meat and dairy offerings, and garden centers.
+The Market has restaurants with indoor and outdoor seating, food trucks, a flea market, farm stands with fresh produce, meat and dairy offerings, and garden centers.

 You’ll probably see your neighbors, and a few chefs from around town.